-The quality of the content on The Dojo is of great importance to us here at Ministry of Testing.
+The quality of the content on our site is of great importance to us here at Ministry of Testing.
 Every single article goes through a rigorous editorial review process, with several rounds of editing and refinement, before being published.
-We work closely with our authors, who are active testers, and support them to write articles on topics which they are knowledgeable on and passionate about.
+We work closely with our authors, who are active testers, and support them to write articles on topics that they are knowledgeable about and passionate about.
 We never let our sponsors or advertisers influence our content or the editing review process.

-The principles listed below are followed for all articles published on The Dojo:
+The principles listed below are followed for all articles published on the MoT site:

 - MoT doesn’t influence the thoughts or opinions of our authors and we don’t force them to edit their work to fit our interests.

 - All authors of published articles and editors get paid for their work.

 - MoT’s content is based on the expertise of our authors and is made with the best interests of the testing community at heart.

 - MoT is happy to receive constructive criticism and suggestions from the community, but we won’t give favours in return for them.

 - Articles published on the MoT site may be published in an MoT eBook but only with the author’s consent.
 All authors and editors of eBooks are credited.